 We checked into our hotel and, per the recommendation of Julian at the front desk, headed to eat Mondongo at Mondongos.
 We had no idea what it was but we’re ALWAYS game for a recommendation and some local food.

-DAY 2: WALKING TOURS
+DAY 2: FREE WALKING TOURS

-Hernan, our guide, kept making us feel like we were a part of the Medellín story.
+Hernan, our guide, made us feel like we were a part of the Medellín story.
 He kept reiterating how we are now a voice for the Colombian people, we are a part of the change.
 His country has a history that they can’t do anything about but we are a part of the rebirth, the new, the proud.
 It was so cool.
-I’ve never felt so much like a part of a country's story before.
+I’ve never felt so much like a part of a country’s story before.

-I think we ended up enjoying Medellín and Colombia much because of its story and history.
-The Colombia you think you know and what you've heard of is so different than the Colombia we experienced.
-Hernan wouldn't even say Pablo Escobar's name during the tour because he said most of the Colombian people don't speak English and if they hear him talking to us and only hear him say his name, they might become really angry with him.
+I think we ended up enjoying Medellín and Colombia so much because of its story and history.
+The Colombia you think you know and what you’ve heard of is so different than the Colombia we experienced.
+Hernan wouldn’t even say Pablo Escobar’s name during the tour because he said most of the Colombian people don’t speak English and if they hear him talking to us and only hear him say his name, they might become angry with him.
 Escobar left such a scar on the people of Colombia but they are making a new name for themselves and starting to share the other things that make Colombia so great.

 After the tour, we found some wifi and saw that another walking tour was happening in 20 minutes all the way across the city.
 We jumped on the metro and rode off to San Javier to learn about Comuna 13.